Degree Completion Program

 Why does this format work?

-The primary role if the instructor in the nontraditional programs is that of facilitator.
+- Participative Methodology: The primary role of the instructor in the nontraditional programs is that of a facilitator.
 The lecture approach is used only in a limited way.

 - The definition of a researchable topic